JanMalte/MyBB-phpDoc-Template/README.md

 MyBB-phpDoc-Template
 ==========

-`MyBB-phpDoc-Template` is a responsive, frameless template for phpDoc2.
+`mybb-phpdoc` is a responsive, frameless template for phpDoc2.
 It makes use of progressive enhancement to change the way you look at your API Documentation.